 The American Association of Equine Practitioners (AAEP) has published and regularly updates Care Guidelines for Equine Rescue and Retirement Facilities.
 These guidelines provide a road map, which veterinarians follow as much as possible.
 But each rescue horse is unique.
 You’ll need to be ready to adapt to each horse’s needs and circumstances.
 Taking on a rescue horse requires patience and dedication, and it can be one of the most rewarding experiences a horse-person can have.
-Here’s advice for how to begin.
+Here’s advice for doing that.

 The health needs of a rescue horse are only half the equation.
 You will also, probably simultaneously, have to contend with behavioral and training issues.
 Not only is being able to safely handle a rescue horse critical to providing him care immediately after his arrival, but it will serve as a foundation for future training that will help him achieve and maintain a more secure place in the world.